 Employee attestation is an important part of the training lifecycle.
 From an employer perspective, you need to know that competencies have been met and employees are capable of performing their duties effectively.
 However, from an employee perspective, attestation is a challenge that can be quite stressful and exhausting.
 Is there a way to turn a draining task into an engaging experience?

-The solution is right in front of your eyes: interactive quizzes.
-With quizzing and interactive knowledge check activities, you can keep your employees engaged both throughout the training itself and throughout their longer workplace development journey.
+The solution is right in front of your eyes: interactive online quizzes.
+With quizzing and interactive knowledge check activities, you can engage employees both during the training itself and throughout their longer workplace development journey.

 iSpring Suite makes the quiz building process very easy.
 With 14 in-built question types ranging from multiple choice to drag-and-drop matching activities, sequencing and hotspots, it’s easy to create interactive and engaging knowledge checks for your learners.
 Take a look at this example to see what types of quizzing can be created in iSpring Quizmaker.

 Let’s take Knox Community Hospital’s case again.
 To make courses even more effective, they add interactions and quizzes every couple of slides.
 They also put a small evaluation at the end of each course.